Free KCSA Mock Exam Sample Questions

 Reveal answer and explanations

-1. A Attackers can read pod logs and execute commands inside containers via the kubelet API
+1. A Read pod logs and exec via kubelet API

 2. B Attackers can revoke user API server access tokens